cdfoundation/sig-events/vocabulary-draft/source-code-version-control.md

 # Source Code Version Control Events

+__Note:__ This is a work-in-progress draft version and is being worked on by members of the Events SIG.
+You are very welcome to join the work and the discussions!

 This phase includes events related to changes in Source Code repositories that are relevant from a Continuous Delivery perspective.

 ## Repository Events